Xeeynamo/psyz/README.md

 PSY-Z SDK is a drop-in replacement for the PlayStation 1 Runtime Library called PSY-Q, allowing games designed for the PlayStation 1 to be compiled and run natively on modern platforms.

 PSY-Z is not an emulator or a static recompiler.
 It is a porting library written in C that replaces as many API calls as possible with counterparts on other platforms.
-Currently, it targets Linux and macOS, supporting both 32-bit and 64-bit architectures out of the box.
+Currently, it targets multiple platforms, supporting both 32-bit and 64-bit architectures out of the box.
 The same applications and games will work on all platforms, including the PlayStation 1, with minimal changes.

 PSY-Z adheres to the PSY-Q library contracts, focusing on compatibility rather than accuracy.
 It does not aim to produce 1:1 output compared to real hardware and does not reproduce game bugs that rely on misuse of the PlayStation 1 hardware.
 The goal is to help port games and run them as native applications.

+## Supported platforms

+The platforms currently supported include:

+- **Linux** (x86_64)
+- **Windows** (x86, x64, ARM64) with support for MSVC, Clang, and MinGW

+Support for **macOS** is not currently available due to the lack of a Metal backend.
+Support for other platforms such as **Android** or **6th generation consoles** is planned once compatibility with the existing platforms is further extended.

+PSY-Z is designed to be extensible, and support for additional platforms may be added in the future.

 ## PSY-Q decomp